Call: (888) 454-7015

 NEAR-SHORE AND OFFSHORE SAILING IN CRYSTAL CLEAR WATERS

-This fun Colgate Sailing Adventures® Flotilla Cruise journey takes you to some of the most picturesque 365 islands in a 120-mile archipelago northeast of Cuba.
+This fun Colgate Sailing Adventures® Flotilla Cruise takes you to some of the most picturesque 365 islands in a 120-mile archipelago northeast of Cuba.
 Sailing is starts with a southbound leg along the west coast of the Exuma Cays, with easy navigation, secluded harbors and lavish ports nestled in amazing clear-blue waters.
+This trip is currently SOLD OUT.
+Join the waitlist, or consider another destination.

 In between anchorages, you discover deserted beaches and quaint seaside bars that truly capture the essence of this amazing island chain.
 Famous for swimming pigs, three-foot iguanas, and some of the most renown dive and snorkeling spots, our Exuma sailing charters offer both near shore and offshore sailing, with exciting sea conditions on the passage between Nassau and the Exuma Cays.